KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 xrEnumerateSwapchainFormats()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Due to way that OpenXR and its composite operate, there are certain preferred image formats that should be used by the swapchain.
-When calling ``xrEnumerateSwapchainFormats()``, the ``XrSession`` and alongwith the Graphics API will return an array of API-specific formats ordered in preference. ``xrEnumerateSwapchainFormats()`` take a pointer to the first element in an array of ``int64_t`` values.
-The use of ``int64_t`` is a simple type cast from a ``DXGI_FOMRAT``, ``GLenum`` or a ``VkFormat``.
+When calling ``xrEnumerateSwapchainFormats()``, the ``XrSession`` and alongwith the Graphics API will return an array of API-specific formats ordered in preference. ``xrEnumerateSwapchainFormats()`` takes a pointer to the first element in an array of ``int64_t`` values.
+The use of ``int64_t`` is a simple type cast from a ``DXGI_FORMAT``, ``GLenum`` or a ``VkFormat``.
 The runtime "should support ``R8G8B8A8`` and ``R8G8B8A8 sRGB`` formats if possible" (`OpenXR Specification 10.1.
 Swapchain Image Management <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#swapchain-image-management>`_).

 Linear or sRGB color space?
-OpenXR's compositor performs all blend operations in a linear color space i.e. the values have not been gamma encoded.
-Most gamma-encoding operations are algebraically non-linear, so you can't composite the values wieh simple addition or multiplication operations.
+OpenXR's compositor performs all blend operations in a linear color space (i.e. the values have not been gamma encoded).
+Most gamma-encoding operations are algebraically non-linear, so you can't composite the values with simple addition or multiplication operations.
 If you wish to use an sRGB color format, you must use an API-specific sRGB color format such as ``DXGI_FORMAT_R8G8B8A8_UNORM_SRGB``, ``GL_SRGB8_ALPHA8`` or ``VK_FORMAT_R8G8B8A8_SRGB``.
 The OpenXR runtime will automatically do sRGB-to-linear color space conversions when reading the image.
-There are two issues with here:
+There are two issues with this:

 1. Runtime conversion of image data could be too slow and affect performance and comfort.
 2. The conversion process may not use the same style of gamma encoding/decoding and there could be a loss in color accuracy.

-If you'd like more information on color spaces and gamma in compute graphics, Guy Davidson from Creative Assembly has a fantastic video presentation from Meeting C++ 2021 on this topic `here <https://www.youtube.com/watch?v=_zQ_uBAHA4A>`_.
+If you'd like more information on color spaces and gamma in computer graphics, Guy Davidson from Creative Assembly has a fantastic video presentation from Meeting C++ 2021 on this topic `here <https://www.youtube.com/watch?v=_zQ_uBAHA4A>`_.

 .. literalinclude:: ../Chapter3/main.cpp